Seymour Conservatory and Museum

 Dr. Seymour Conservatory and Museum

 The goal of the project is to create an inspirational landmark building for Couchiching Beach Park and the community.
-The orientation of the building is primarily based on the views to the lake and the former fishing wiers.
+The orientation of the building is primarily based on the views of the lake and the former fishing wiers.
 The façade will allow sunlight to penetrate and feed the flowers during the day and emit light at night like a lantern acting as a beacon for the park entry point.
 It is important for the new conservatory to be light in its ecological footprint which inspired sustainable architectural techniques.
 The slope of the building roof made for efficient ventilation through the stack effect caused by the airflow throughout.
 The curving roof will be finished with white cedar shingles.
 White cedar is indigenous to the area and in keeping with the historical context of the site as it was used 3000 years ago by the Mnijijaning to build the fishing weirs.
-White cedar is practical and naturally weatherproof, long lasting and is a sustainable resource.
+White cedar is practical and naturally weatherproof, long-lasting, and is a sustainable resource.